weaveworks/weave/site/using-weave/deploying-applications.md

 ###<a name="peer-connections"></a>Creating Peer Connections Between Hosts

-To launch Weave on an additional host and create a peer connection, run the following:
+To launch Weave Net on an additional host and create a peer connection, run the following:

     host2$ weave launch $HOST1
     host2$ eval $(weave env)
     host2$ docker run --name a2 -ti ubuntu

 As noted above, the same steps are repeated for `$HOST2`.
-The only difference, besides the application container’s name, is that `$HOST2` is told to peer with Weave on `$HOST1` during launch.
+The only difference, besides the application container’s name, is that `$HOST2` is told to peer with Weave Net on `$HOST1` during launch.

 You can also peer with other hosts by specifying the IP address, and a `:port` by which `$HOST2` can reach `$HOST1`.

 >>**Note:** If there is a firewall between `$HOST1` and `$HOST2`,  you must permit traffic to flow through TCP 6783 and UDP 6783/6798, which are Weave’s control nd data ports.

 There are a number of different ways that you can specify peers on a Weave network.
-You can launch Weave on `$HOST1` and then peer with `$HOST2`, or you can launch on `$HOST2` and peer with `$HOST1` or you can tell both hosts about each other at launch.
+You can launch Weave Net on `$HOST1` and then peer with `$HOST2`, or you can launch on `$HOST2` and peer with `$HOST1` or you can tell both hosts about each other at launch.
 The order in which peers are specified is not important.
-Weave automatically (re)connects to peers when they become available.
+Weave Net automatically (re)connects to peers when they become available.

 ####Specifying Multiple Peers at Launch